-Have you experienced any pelvic pain thus far?
+Did you experience any pelvic pain ?
 I’m 22 weeks and struggling!

 Yes!
 I think the chiropractor helped the most with this.
 Or, maybe just a different phase of pregnancy.
 Things change so much from week to week!
 Give it time.
 It may improve… or it may not.
 Everyone is different and pregnancy is definitely a journey in patience.